 “Mantras are phrases we repeat to ourselves that highlight our strengths & values and can motivate us to do and feel good.
 A mantra helps you become your best possible self and My Mantra is designed to help you get there.
 As part of the IntelliCare suite of apps, My Mantra lets you create these motivating mantras and construct virtual photo albums to serve as encouragement and reminders of these mantras in your life.”

-A simple app for developing personal mantras to inspire and uplift.
+A simple top free app for developing personal mantras to inspire and uplift.

 Apple Store Rating: 5 stars (2 ratings)